aureamunoz/hello-world-fwless/README.md

 # hello-world-fwless
-Simple java API rest without framework
+Simple java rest API without framework

-This branch aims to showcase how to use Dekorate to deploy this microservice on Openshift.
+This branch aims to showcase how to use [Dekorate](https://github.com/dekorateio/dekorate) to generate the YAML resources and next deploy this microservice on a kubernetes cluster.

-We will use [dekorate](https://github.com/dekorateio/dekorate) to generate the manifests needed to deploy the application on Openshift.
+# OpenShift resources generation and deploy
+## Manifests generation

-Generating this manifests is very easy, you just need add the proper dependency to the `pom.xml`.
+Generating these manifests (YAML files) using `Dekorate` is very easy, you just need to add the proper dependency to the `pom.xml`.

 ```
  <dependency>